Rewritten and reorganized in 2023 with more current and detailed advice.

 |Model B||1986-1993||None or PM1||A nice upgrade over the old A, with an enclosed flywheel.
 No drag adjustment.|

-Model C, D, or E are all usable, as far as the rowing parts themselves.
+Model C, D, E, or RowErg are all reasonable choices.
 People buy these models used all the time and are generally happy.

 The performance monitor (PM) is what they call the electronic display that keeps track of your distance, speed and other stats.

 If your PM fails, a new PM5, the only one made now, will run you $160, making it the single most expensive component of these rowers to be concerned about the condition of.
 Fortunately the PM5 is backwards compatible with all models all the way back to Model A, with included retrofit kits.

 The pic above will help you identify at a glance which PM a used rower has on it.
 The later models have successively more functions and display capabilities.
 The PM5 has a heart monitor and can use online fitness tracking software.

 The main consideration is that older used electronics will fail sooner.
 With every passing year the older monitors are at a higher risk of failure.
 That being said, they are all known as being generally reliable and without bugs.